-In a preview of Sanlé Sory's 'Volta Photo' exhibition, Chris Bonanos reviews Sanlé Sory in New York Magazine.
+In a preview of the artist's first United States exhibition, Chris Bonanos reviewed Sanlé Sory in New York Magazine.
 To read the full article, please visit the New York Magazine website.

-A comprehensive, multi-sensory solo exhibition featuring over 100 photographs by Sanlé Sory is currently on view at Art Institute of Chicago from April 27 through August 19, 2018.
-In addition to photographs, Volta Photo: Starring Sanlé Sory and the People of Bobo-Dioulasso in the Small but Musically Mighty Country of Burkina Faso includes props and backdrops from the artist’s Bobo-Dioulasso studio, and the music of his West African collaborators.
+A comprehensive, multi-sensory solo exhibition featuring over 100 photographs by Sanlé Sory was on view at Art Institute Chicago from April 27 through August 19, 2018.
+In addition to photographs, Volta Photo: Starring Sanlé Sory and the People of Bobo-Dioulasso in the Small but Musically Mighty Country of Burkina Faso included props and backdrops from the artist’s Bobo-Dioulasso studio, and the music of his West African collaborators.
 A catalog of the exhibition will be published by Steidl and will include a compilation album.
 For more information, please visit the Art Institute website.

 Yossi Milo Gallery participated in the New York edition of 1-54 Contemporary African Art Fair, taking place at Pioneer Works in Brooklyn, NY, from May 4 - 6, 2018.
 The Gallery presented the work of Nathalie Boutté, Pieter Hugo, Kyle Meyer and Sanlé Sory.
 For more information, please visit the 1-54 website.